The Definitive Guide:

 A failed auction sale will effect cash offers from ‘Quick Sale’ Co’s

-Lets say you’re on the market with an estate agent at £200k and you lose your buyer (perhaps they couldn’t get mortgage finance or their buyer pulled out).
+Lets say you’re on the market with a traditional estate agent at £200k and you lose your buyer (perhaps they couldn’t get mortgage finance or their buyer pulled out).

 In this scenario, cash house buying companies will be using a figure close to £200k as a starting point for calculating their offer.